 - Tavares is a sleepy old town about 50 minutes from the villa.
 North on the 27 and then off left.
 There isn’t a decent sign telling you where to turn into the town.
 Just follow Main Street.
-There is a restored steam train that chugs along the lakeside to Mount Dora.
-Check the times of running on the Orange Blossom Cannonball train website.
-By the side of the station are 2 children’s play areas.
+By the side of the old station are 2 children’s play areas.
 One is a free huge wooden play zone that will keep the kids entertained for hours.
 Next to it is a water play park with fountains etc which is closed in the winter.
 There are picnic tables and a lovely walk along the lakeside.
 Again, take a picnic as the rest of the town feels a bit like a ghost town.

 - Mount Dora is a lakeside town a little further on from Tavares.
 Some celebrity size houses to view, pretty little shops to wander around and a lovely harbour/pier for beautiful views.
 Take a boat trip or enjoy one of the relaxing restaurants.